 Dr. Manuel De Ponte, senior vice president, National Systems Group, currently serves as a member of the MathCounts Board of Directors.

 The Aerospace Corporation is a member of Change the Equation, an initiative to cultivate widespread literacy in the STEM disciplines.
-Former astronaut and Aerospace trustee Dr. Sally Ride is one of the founders of the program, and Dr. Wanda Austin, Aerospace president and chief executive officer, was among the first CEOs to commit to the initiative.
+Former astronaut and Aerospace trustee the late Dr. Sally Ride was one of the founders of the program, and Dr. Wanda Austin, Aerospace president and chief executive officer, was among the first CEOs to commit to the initiative.

 Change the Equation is bringing together 100 companies across multiple sectors, all of which are dedicated to preparing students for STEM-related careers as an investment in their business, the economy, and our democracy.
 Through innovative and effective company-led programs, members will work to encourage capable and enthusiastic STEM-literate graduates.

 Aerospace volunteers support middle and high school students engaged in the MESA program.
 One of the country’s most innovative and successful programs, MESA works with thousands of educationally disadvantaged students to encourage them to excel in math and science, and to continue with STEM studies in college.

 MESA works closely with industry partners and the University of California, the California State University, the California Community Colleges, the Association of Independent Colleges and Universities, and the State Department of Education.
 MESA is nationally recognized for its innovative academic development program.

 Aerospace volunteers assist students with both engineering and writing support.

 STARS Field Trip